How to Make Ojojo (Yam Fritters)

 Oil

-Yam fritters are deep-fried.
+You need to deep fry the Ojojo until it’s crispy and crunchy.
 Hence, you will need oil with a high smoke point, such as vegetable oil, canola oil, sunflower oil, and more.

-This ojojo recipe truly uses a unique combination of ingredients for deep-fried goodness!
+This Ojojo recipe truly uses a unique combination of ingredients for deep-fried goodness!
 Prepare for the ultimate Nigerian street food experience of your life!

 Directions

-Come with me on an adventure to cook this yummy ojojo recipe!
+Come with me on an adventure to cook this yummy Ojojo recipe!

 1. Hold the yam vertically and peel it with a knife.